SHIFTYProjects/LeftClickTools/README.md

 **Powershell GUI that allows troubleshooting and Remote actions on Pc's.**

+Just add a computer one at a time, or a list of computers.
+1 Per Line.
+In a text document to perform actions on remote computers.
+All information is displayed in an output box, as well as outputting to a more verbose log on the users desktop.
+It uses whoever is running the powershell applications credentials to manipulate machines, so it is in no way an incognito or "Hacking" tool.
+All actions are also logged on the remote machine in the event viewer of that machine with whoever opened the tool listed as the owner of that action.

 I used Base64 to encode the images in this powershell gui to make sure it had no dependencies.